cage1016/kaichu.io.hugo/content/posts/deploy-gokit-todo-to-gae-with-cloud-build-from-github-repo/index.md

 ---
 date: 2022-03-27T07:16:36Z
-title: "Deploy Gokit Todo to Gae With Cloud Build From Github Repo"
+title: "Deploy Gokit Todo to GAE With Cloud Build From Github Repo"
 draft: false
 description: gokit-todo, gokit-todo-frontend are applications developed with low dependencies on code suites and simple tasks on Kubernetes.
 We can easily migrate to Google App Engine for CI/CD development process using Google Cloud Build and Github repo.
 tags: